-It is the policy of the City of Aiken (the City) to assure affirmative compliance with Title VI of the Civil Rights Act of 1964, as amended, and in accordance with all other related statutes, regulations and Executive Orders.
-The City is a recipient and sub-recipient of federal financial assistance from various Federal agencies.
+It is the policy of the City of Aiken (the City) to assure affirmative compliance with Title VI of the Civil Rights Act of 1964, as amended, and in accordance with all other related statutes, regulations, and Executive Orders.
+The City is a recipient and sub-recipients of federal financial assistance from various Federal agencies.
 As such, it must comply with Title VI of the Civil Rights Act of 1964 and other nondiscrimination statutes, regulations, and authorities.
-A Title VI plan and assurances mandated by the Federal Highway Administration are hereby reaffirmed and extend to the City of Aiken.
+A Title VI plan and assurances mandated by the Federal Highway Administration are hereby reaffirmed and extended to the City of Aiken.
 Examples of the application of this policy include, but are not limited to, the following:

 No person in the United States will on the grounds of race, color, or national origin be excluded from participation in, be denied the benefit of, or be otherwise subjected to discrimination under any program or activity for which the City receives federal financial assistance from the U. S. Department of Transportation, the U.S. Department of Housing and Urban Development, and other federal entities.
 In addition, the City will not retaliate against any person who complains of discrimination or who participates in an investigation of discrimination.

 All Federally funded or Federally assisted programs will be administered in a manner to guarantee that the City, other recipients, sub-recipients, contractors, subcontractors, transferees, and other recipients, sub-recipients, contractors, subcontractors, transferees, successors in interest, and other participants in Federal financial assistance comply with all requirements imposed by or pursuant to, civil rights acts and City of Aiken regulations.